 Grand Duchess Vladimir’s Tiara

 This tiara is a genuine Russian article, made by a Russian jeweler for the Grand Duchess Vladimir.
 During the Russian Revolution, the Duchess moved with her family to safety while her jewels were hidden in a vault in the Vladimir Palace.
-The looters never found the treasure, and a member of Britain’s Secret Intelligence Service friendly with the Duchess’ family managed to rescue the jewels and send them back to her.
+The looters never found the treasure, and a member of Britain’s Secret Intelligence Service friendly with Grand Duchess Vladimir’s family managed to recover the jewels and send them back to her.

 The Duchess commissioned the tiara to have Oriental pearl drops – the original design.
 When Queen Mary bought the tiara from Princess Nicolas of Greece, Duchess Vladimir’s daughter, she had the last of her Cambridge emeralds made into drops and set in the tiara.
 These emeralds are interchangeable with the pearls, and both styles are worn by Queen Elizabeth II.
 Her Majesty has also worn it without any gems at all.